Characterization of minimizable Lagrangian action functionals and a dual Mather theorem: Optimal control and the maximum principle

 together with the identity \eqref{eq:defL}, which here amounts to

 If we do not restrict to the support of the minimizer $\mu$, equation \eqref{eq:originalHJB} becomes an inequality that corresponds to the fact that $w\geq 0$ and can be written

 Thus, we see that $H$ reaches its maximum at the points in the support of $\mu$, where this inequality must be the equality \eqref{eq:originalHJB}.
-This phenomenon is known as the \emph{Pontryagin--Boltyanskii--Gamkrelidze--Mishchenko Maximum Principle} after \cite{pontryagin1962}.
-We observe that, in this setting, the maximum principle is true for all $t\in I$, rather than only for almost-every $t$, as it is usually formulated. \end{rmk}
+This phenomenon is known as the \emph{Pon\-tryag\-in--Boltyanskii--Gamkrelidze--Mishchenko Maximum Principle} after \cite{pontryagin1962}.
+We observe that, in this setting, the maximum principle is true for all $t\in I$, rather than only for almost-every $t$, as it is usually formulated. \end{remark}